+Recombinant region Resultant recombinant Outcome Likelihood E3/CD40L between • GMO Conditionally replicating GMO with intact E3 region GMO with restored immune-evasion properties.
+However, replication would remain restricted to tumour cells.
+Unlikely WT HAdV Replication-competent HAdV without the E3 region and CD40L transgene Replication-competent HAdV without immune evasion properties and increased immune clearance E1A between • GMO Replication-competent GMO with intact E1A region Replication-competent GMO expected to be cleared similarly to WT Unlikely WT HAdV Conditionally replicating HAdV HAdV with decreased replication capability in healthy cells HVR between • GMO GMO with WT HVR Conditionally replicating GMO with increased susceptibility to pre-existing antibodies Unlikely WT HAdV WT HAdV with HAdV- C657 HVR HAdV with reduced susceptibility to pre-existing antibodies
-165. The GMO could theoretically have the partial E3 deletion restored through recombination with WT AdV and regain some immune evasion properties while losing the enhanced immune targeting from the CD40L.
-However, the resulting recombinant GMO would retain the E1A deletions that restrict viral replication to cells with disrupted p300 and pRB pathways and would not be expected to replicate in healthy cells.

-166. The GMO could regain a WT E1A gene without deletions and have unrestricted replication capability.
-However, the partial E3 deletion and CD40L would still be expected to facilitate immune clearance and the GMO would be expected to be cleared in a similar manner to WT HAdV.

-167. In order for a full reversion of the GMO into a wild-type virus, multiple recombination events would need to occur and this is highly unlikely.

-168. Homologous recombination could potentially occur at the hexon, resulting in the GMO with a restored susceptibility to pre-existing antibodies against the HAdV-C5 or C6 hexon, or a WT HAdV with reduced susceptibility to pre-existing antibodies.
-However, homologous recombination in the hexon, penton and fiber regions is not common in HAdV-C.
+- 177. The GMO could theoretically have the partial E3 deletion restored through recombination with WT AdV and regain some immune evasion properties while losing the enhanced immune targeting from the CD40L.
+However, the resulting recombinant GMO would retain the E1A deletions that restrict viral replication to cells with disrupted p300 and pRB pathways and would not be expected to replicate in healthy cells. - 178.
+The GMO could regain a WT E1A gene without deletions and have unrestricted replication capability.
+However, the partial E3 deletion and CD40L would still be expected to facilitate immune clearance and the GMO would be expected to be cleared in a similar manner to WT HAdV. - 179.
+In order for a full reversion of the GMO into a wild-type virus, multiple recombination events would need to occur and this is highly unlikely. - 180.
+Homologous recombination could potentially occur at the hexon, resulting in the GMO with a restored susceptibility to pre-existing antibodies against the HAdV-C5 or C6 hexon, or a WT HAdV with reduced susceptibility to pre-existing antibodies.
+However, homologous recombination in the hexon, penton and fibre regions is not common in HAdV-C.